grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

   - access control
 ---

-Role-Based Access Control (RBAC) in Grafana App plugins is essential for creating secure and tailored user experiences.
+Role-based access control (RBAC) in Grafana app plugins is essential for creating secure and tailored user experiences.
 By implementing RBAC, you ensure that sensitive functionalities and data are only accessible to users with appropriate permissions, enhancing both security and usability.
 Proper configuration is crucial as misconfigurations can lead to security vulnerabilities.

-You can find an example App plugin that makes use of RBAC in our [grafana-plugin-examples GitHub repository](https://github.com/grafana/grafana-plugin-examples/tree/main/examples/app-with-rbac).
+You can find an example app plugin that makes use of RBAC in our [grafana-plugin-examples GitHub repository](https://github.com/grafana/grafana-plugin-examples/tree/main/examples/app-with-rbac).

-## Prerequisites
+## Before you begin

 Ensure your development environment meets the following prerequisites:

-- **Grafana Version:** Use Grafana version `11.2.0` or later to access the most up-to-date RBAC features.
+- **Grafana version:** Use Grafana version 11.2.0 or later to access the most up-to-date RBAC features.
-- **Feature Toggle:** Activate the `accessControlOnCall` feature toggle to enable RBAC features in Grafana, which are essential for managing access controls within your plugin.
+- **Feature toggle:** Activate the `accessControlOnCall` feature toggle to enable RBAC features in Grafana, which are essential for managing access controls within your plugin.

-You can ensure the correct feature toggle is enabled by adding the following to your `docker-compose.yaml` file.
+You can ensure the correct feature toggle is enabled by adding the following to your `docker-compose.yaml` file:

 ```yaml
 environment: